hh-programming-2/programming-2/README.md

 ## 📊 Assesment

-The course assesment is done with 0-5 grading scale.
+The course assesment is based on the 0 to 5 grading scale.
 The final grade is calculated from the exercises' average so that each week's exercises have the same weight.
 Grades from individual exercises aren't rounded, but the possible rounding is done only once the final grade is calculated.

 ## ⏱️ Workload